Ishan-000/Backend-Image-Generation/README.md

 - GET `/api/status/:requestId`: Check the status of a processing request

 All endpoints except `/api/auth/login` require authentication via JWT token.

+## Webhook Integration

+Webhook Trigger: A POST request to a configured webhook URL with the processing status.
+Webhook Security: Each request is signed using HMAC with the secret provided in the .env file.
+The receiving service should verify the signature for security.
+Customization

 ## Using the Postman Collection